Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 #### The Loop Code - Arithmetic Expressions
 [Back to Top](#notes "Back to Top")<br>

-In C/C++, an expression is something that returns a value.
-This is not a complete list but here are some example expressions, using i and j as integer variables:
+This is not a complete list but here are some example arithmetic expressions, using i and j as integer variables:
 * i = 17 * 17; // 17 * 17 is an expression for 17 times 17 = 289
 * i = squared(17); // squared my be a function that returns the value of the parameter squared
 * i = i+1; // if i is 289, this will store 289+1 = 290 into i